LezWatch/listicles/README.md

 * `$ npm run lint:css` - Lints CSS files.
 * `$ npm run lint:js` - Lints JavaScript files.
 * `$ npm run packages-update` - Updates WordPress packages to the latest version.

+You may need to run `npm update` in order to update the libraries before you update the packages.

 ## Deployment